Piglet : a novel / Lottie Hazell.

 A new novel explores women's ambitions and appetitesâand the truth about having it all. - McMillan Palgrave

-A New York Times Book Review Editorsâ Choice
+âJennifer Weiner, The New York Times Book Review

-An elegant, razor-sharp debut about women's ambitions and appetitesâand the truth about having it all
+A "sensuous" (The New Yorker) debut about women's ambitions and appetitesâand the truth about having it all

-But when Kit confesses a horrible betrayal two weeks before theyâre set to be married, Piglet finds herself suddenlyâ¦hungry.
-The couple decides to move forward with the wedding as planned, but as it nears and Piglet balances family expectations, pressure at work, and her quest to make the perfect cake, she finds herself increasingly unsettled, behaving in ways even she canât explain.
-Torn between a life sheâs always wanted and the ravenousness that comes with not getting what she knows she deserves, Piglet is, by the day of her wedding, undone, but also ready to look beyond the lies we sometimes tell ourselves to get by.
+But when Kit confesses a horrible betrayal two weeks before theyâre set to be married, Piglet finds herself suddenly . . . hungry.
+Torn between a life sheâs always wanted and the ravenousness that comes with not getting what she knows she deserves, Piglet is, by the day of her wedding, undone, but also ready to look beyond the lies we tell ourselves to get by.

-A stylish, uncommonly clever novel about the things we want and the things we think we want, Piglet is both an examination of womenâs often complicated relationship with food and a celebration of the messes life sometimes makes for us.
+A stylish, uncommonly clever novel about the things we want and the things we think we want, Piglet is both an examination of womenâs often complicated relationship with food and a celebration of the messes life makes for us.